Skip to main content

 Dir.
 Gregg Araki

 Director Gregg Araki has never been one to shy away from controversial subject matter.
 His work usually explores the dark side of teenage life, where bad things happen ‘unexpectedly' and the lines between life and death, reality and nightmare are increasingly blurred.
-As a director he lingers somewhere between amateur and auteur.
 His 2005 film Mysterious Skin looked at sexual abuse and its aftermath through the eyes of two teenage boys – one of whom is convinced he is the victim of alien abduction.
-The Doom Generation was a gloomy, ultra-violent and nihilistic 'Generation X' for the soulless Nineties.
-His work usually features various depictions of the apocalypse as an almost mundane, matter of fact event and drugged-out characters wander through hyper-retro candy-coloured sets and broodingly dark cityscapes.
+The Doom Generation was a gloomy, ultra-violent and nihilistic 'Generation X' for the Nineties.
+His work usually features various depictions of the apocalypse as an almost mundane, matter of fact event and drugged-out characters wander through hyper-retro, candy-coloured sets and broodingly dark cityscapes.

 His latest film, Kaboom is a fantastical, mind-altering, sex-charged romp through the fickle world of college life that gradually morphs into an increasingly oddball, horror-tinged and absurd story about the onset of a global nuclear holocaust brought about by a sinister cult.
 Part comedy, part horror, part sci-fi, the range of tones Araki adopts throughout this head-melter shouldn’t really work, though everything holds together well enough to form an off-kilter and intoxicating film that is anything but boring.

 Rather unfortunately, the intriguing central premise all too soon falls into the background and becomes a mere backdrop, and the narrative is propelled by various sex scenes in which Araki’s characters get intimate with each other while discussing everything from pop culture to the meaning of life.
-Cue much bed-hopping between couples and copious close-up shots of ecstatic faces during orgasm.
-The colourful and dysfunctional characters are typical of those who inhabit Araki’s film work; disaffected, bored, tedious and cynical; they indulge in copious amounts of drugs and sex while waxing lyrical about the state of the world.
-While Araki’s attempts to flesh out his creations are admirable, Kaboom might have benefitted from more attention to the story.
-When the central mystery eventually comes to the fore and Araki builds a fair degree of tension rather seamlessly, it’s all arguably too little, too late, as the film suddenly ends in a moment that will make some audiences feel utterly cheated and others – maybe those more familiar with the director’s bleak, absurdist humour – just smile wryly.
+Cue much bed-hopping and fluid sexuality between couples, and copious close-up shots of ecstatic faces during orgasm.
+The colourful and dysfunctional characters are typical of those who inhabit Araki’s film work; disaffected, bored, tedious and cynical; they indulge in copious amounts of drugs and experiment with their sexuality while waxing lyrical about the state of the world.
+When the central mystery eventually comes to the fore and Araki builds a fair degree of tension rather seamlessly, the film suddenly ends in a moment that will make some audiences feel utterly cheated and others – maybe those more familiar with the director’s bleak, absurdist humour – just smile wryly.

 The ethereal score by ex-Cocteau Twins member Robin Guthrie and Austrian ambient-electronic composer Ulrich Schnauss is suitably moody and swirls throughout the movie headily, enhancing the tripped-out, hallucinogenic feel.